Nine Peaks Mountain of Fuding, Fujian Province, China

 HARVEST TIME AND PROCESSING

-This exquisite Silver Needle comes from the Nine Peaks Mountains in Funding City, Fujian Province.
-The remote location that reaches 1000m altitudes and the slightly acidic soil is excellent for growing tea.
+The same as our Silver Needle and White Peony, this White Dew White Tea comes from an organic tea garden (certified by IMO, Switzerland) at the Nine Peaks Mountains in Funding City, Fujian Province.
+The remote location that reaches 900m altitudes and the slightly acidic soil is excellent for growing tea.
 The unique terrain where the tea is growing in partial shade of other trees adds to the exceptionally pure taste of this white tea.

 To break up the cake: using a small knife, gently inserting it from the sides of the cake, then lift up the knife to break small parts of tea.
 You can either break the whole cake at once or only break small parts for drinking.

 Storage: Once the cake is open, please place it in a sealed bag or wrapped up by foil to keep the tea dry.
 White tea can also be aged, but it will have to stored in a very airtight container, and place it in a dark, dried and cold place.